Bachelor of Applied Science (Aviation)

 RMIT University has been involved in aviation education for over 75 years.
 Its history in aerospace and aviation education is trusted by the industry.
 RMIT University is ranked 7th in Australia in “Engineering – Mechanical, Aeronautical & Manufacturing” (QS Rankings by Subject 2022).

 Many of RMIT and SHAPE teaching staff have rich industry experience and will share invaluable industry insights with you.
-Together with poroject-based and work-integrated learning, you will graduate equipped to be effective in a wide range of roles and levels in the aviation industry.
+Together with project-based and work-integrated learning, you will be graduated with knowledge and skillsets essential for you to overcome the upcoming challenges in the aviation industry.

 The Bachelor of Applied Science (Aviation) delivered in collaboration between RMIT University and SHAPE is a top-up degree programme for students holding a relevant HD/AD qualification.
 Depending on your previous qualification, students will enter the programme with a credit transfer between 60 to 192 credit points from the full 288 credit points required for programme completion.

-Students enrolled in the programme will need to complete between 8 to 19 modules (also referred as courses) from the following list, dependent on the number of credits received:
+Students enrolled in the programme will need to complete between 8 to 19 courses from the following list, depending on the number of credits received:

 - Introduction to Aircraft